dkeshri/Study/Commands/Docker/README.md

 ### Create Docker image for docker hub

-> For dockerHub containerRegistry is optional, by default docker command set for dockerHub, only you need to provide dockerHub UseName. like `userName/ImageName:Tag`
+> For dockerHub containerRegistry is optional, by default docker command set for dockerHub, only you need to provide dockerHub UseName. like `userName/ImageName:Tag` **ImageName** is also called **REPOSITORY_NAME**.

 ```bash
 docker build -t dkeshri/nginx:latest .